-776 Franchises.
+752 Franchises.

-(b) If no franchise agreement is in effect, the city council has the authority to impose a tax on gross receipts for the use of this city's streets and alleys for the purposes of railroads, street railways, telephone companies, electric companies, electric membership corporations, cable television and other telecommunications companies, gas companies, transportation companies, and other similar organizations.

-794 Service charges.

-The city council by ordinance shall have the power to assess and collect fees, charges, assessments, and tolls for sewers, sanitary and health services, or any other services provided or made available within and without the corporate limits of the city.
+(a) The city council shall have the power to grant franchises for the use of this city's streets and alleys for the purposes of railroads, street railways, telephone companies, electric companies, electric membership corporations, cable television and other telecommunications companies, gas companies, transportation companies, and other similar organizations.
+The city council shall determine the duration, terms, whether the same shall be exclusive or nonexclusive, and the consideration for such franchises; provided, however, that no franchise shall be granted for a period in excess of 35 years, and no franchise shall be granted unless the city receives just and adequate compensation therefor.
+The city council shall provide for the registration of all franchises with the city clerk in a registration book kept by the city clerk.
+The city council may provide by ordinance for the registration within a reasonable 762 763 time of all franchises previously granted.
+764 (b) If no franchise agreement is in effect, the city council shall have the authority to impose a tax on gross receipts for the use of this city's streets and alleys for the purposes of railroads, 765 street railways, telephone companies, electric companies, electric membership corporations, 766 767 cable television and other telecommunications companies, gas companies, transportation 768 companies, and other similar organizations.
+769 SECTION 6.15.
+770 Service charges.
+771 The city council by ordinance shall have the power to assess and collect fees, charges, assessments, and tolls for sewers, sanitary, and health services or any other services provided 772 or made available inside or outside the corporate limits of the city.
+If unpaid, such charges 773 774 shall be collected as provided in Section 6.18 of this charter.
+775 SECTION 6.16.
+776 Special assessments.
+777 The city council by ordinance shall have the power to assess and collect the cost of 778 constructing, reconstructing, widening, or improving any public way, street, sidewalk, 779 curbing, gutters, sewers, or other utility mains and appurtenances from the abutting property 780 owners.
 If unpaid, such charges shall be collected as provided in Section 6.18 of this charter.

-Special assessments.

-The city council by ordinance shall have the power to assess and collect the cost of constructing, reconstructing, widening, or improving any public way, street, sidewalk, curbing, gutters, sewers, or other utility mains and appurtenances from the abutting property owners.
-If unpaid, such charges shall be collected as provided in Section 6.18 of this charter.

-806 Construction; other taxes and fees.

-This city shall be empowered to levy any other tax or fee allowed now or hereafter by law, and the specific mention of any right, power, or authority in this article shall not be construed as limiting in any way the general powers of this city to govern its local affairs.
+781 SECTION 6.17.
+782 Construction; other taxes and fees.
+This city shall be empowered to levy any other tax or fee allowed now or hereafter by law, 783 784 and the specific mention of any right, power, or authority in this charter shall not be construed as limiting in any way the general powers of this city to govern its local affairs.
+785

+SECTION 6.18.
+786

-811 Collection of delinquent taxes and fees.
+Collection of delinquent taxes and fees.
+787

-The city council, by ordinance, may provide generally for the collection of delinquent taxes, fees, or other revenue due the city under Sections 6.10 through 6.17 of this charter by whatever reasonable means as are not precluded by law.
-This shall include providing for the dates when the taxes or fees are due; late penalties or interest; issuance and execution of fi.fa.'s; creation and priority of liens; making delinquent taxes and fees personal debts of the persons required to pay the taxes or fees imposed; revoking city permits for failure to pay any city taxes or fees; and providing for the assignment or transfer of tax executions.
+The city council, by ordinance, may provide generally for the collection of delinquent taxes, 788 fees, or other revenue due the city under Sections 6.10 through 6.17 of this charter by 789 790 whatever reasonable means as are not precluded by law.
+This shall include providing for the dates when the taxes or fees are due; late penalties or interest; issuance and execution of fi. fas.; creation and priority of liens; making delinquent taxes and fees personal debts of the persons required to pay the taxes or fees imposed; revoking city permits for failure to pay any city taxes or fees; and providing for the assignment or transfer of tax executions.